SanUSB/node-rpio/README.md

 npm install onoff
 npm install rpi-gpio
 ```
+The library tested examples are in the examples folder.
 As stated below, after installing the rpio library, it is necessary:

 ### Disable GPIO interrupts